 Our board of directors will consist of five members.
 We have appointed two directors.
-We have nominated three additional persons to be directors who will be installed as directors on November 15, 2007.
+We have nominated three additional persons to be directors.
 Our board of directors has determined that our director nominees satisfy the listing standards for independence of the New York Stock Exchange, or NYSE.